The

 - subsidising flights to and from the community to the early childhood teacher's home base

-- accessing professional development for the early childhood teacher specifically to assist them in delivering an approved kindergarten program
+- accessing professional development (delivered by an accredited training organisation that does not have the same ABN as the service) for the early childhood teacher specifically to assist them in delivering an approved kindergarten program

 - purchasing learning resources for the early childhood teacher to enhance their delivery of an approved kindergarten program.